-Your squad in Brothers in Arms tends to stand in the open a few feet from cover unless prompted to move, apparently prefering to let jerry ventilate them.
+Your squad in Brothers in Arms tends to stand in the open a few feet from cover unless prompted to move, apparently prefering to let jerries ventilate them.

 In Doom 3, any monsters without a projectile attack (i.e. zombies, Pinkies, or Wraiths) had absolutely no idea what to do if the player jumped on a table out of their reach.
 So they'd just run in circles around the table while moaning their hearts out.

-The enemy soldiers in Crysis are completely unable to deal with your cloaking device, making the damn thing a Game Breaker.
+The enemy soldiers are completely unable to deal with your cloaking device, making it a Game-Breaker.
 You can uncloak, shoot an enemy in the head, and recloak, and all the enemy's buddies will just stare blankly at the spot you were standing just a few seconds ago.
 The expansion pack Crysis Warhead fixes this by making the A.I. fire blindly and/or throw grenades at your last known position, although you can still pwn everything in the game by simply moving a few feet to the left after recloaking.

-The artificial stupidity in Crysis does not end there.
-In some situations enemies will outright ignore you even if you stand right in front of them (like they were unable to change their plans in the mid of getting somewhere).
+In some situations, enemies will outright ignore you, even if you stand right in front of them (like they were unable to change their plans in the mid of getting somewhere).
 Truck and boat pilots will outright ignore you even if you hop on their head.
 Enemies will sometimes kill themselves eg. by running to the middle of a minefield or drowning themselves.
 If two enemies are talking to each other, you can sometimes sneakily kill one from the distance, and the other will be blissfully ignorant about anything and keep going on like nothing had happened.

 Your squadmates don't seem to understand that stealth and evasion are sometimes important.
 They will run headlong into sniper fire every time without a moment's hesitation, and upon encountering a strider, the black guy you join up with toward the end of "Follow Freeman" started shooting at it with his submachine gun, drawing its attention to both him and the equally ill-armed player.

-Oh, and in Episode One you have to escort several waves of them safely past increasingly thick Combine fire.
-If they were just smart enough to run full tilt along the predetermined path, they'd probably all make it, but it wouldn't be a proper Escort Mission without suicidal NPCs, would it...
+In Episode One, you have to escort several waves of them safely past increasingly thick Combine fire.
+If they were just smart enough to run full tilt along the predetermined path, they'd probably all make it, but it wouldn't be a proper Escort Mission without suicidal NPCs.

 AI survivors also will sometimes fail to realize when you're lying on the ground right next to them, incapacitated, and just stand around and let you die if you are on ground that is slightly higher or lower than they are.